Secure CheckoutPersonal information is secured with SSL technology.

 This volume reviews the state of the art of thin film diamond, a very promising new semiconductor that may one day rival silicon as the material of choice for electronics.
 Diamond has the following important characteristics; it is resistant to radiation damage, chemically inert and biocompatible and it will become "the material" for bio-electronics, in-vivo applications, radiation detectors and high-frequency devices.

 Scientists working in the field of semi-conductor research and technology.

-Published: December 2003
+- 12th December 2003

-Imprint: Academic Press
+- Academic Press

 - Hardcover ISBN:

 "The book is quite readable and is understandable by experts and novices.
 This book is an excellent reference or tutorial for anyone working in the field of diamond thin films" C.E.Nebel and J.Ristein, Elsevier, Inc., Thin Film Diamond" Semiconductors and Semimetals